anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - Integrated SAST via IDE Plugins should be used during Secure Coding stage triggered by Developer Code trigger.
-On the local machine: through the IDE or integrated test suites; triggered on completion of coding by developer.
+On the local machine: through the IDE or integrated test suites; triggered on completion of coding by developer
      -
    * - sec.code.005
      - IaaC
      - SAST of Source Code Repo **should** be performed during Secure Coding stage triggered by Developer Code trigger.
-Continuous delivery pre -deployment: scanning prior to deployment.
+Continuous delivery pre -deployment: scanning prior to deployment
      -

 **Continuous Build, Integration and Testing Stage Recommendations**